loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-50-large-cardinal-axioms.md

 # Chapter 50: Large Cardinal Axioms — Consistency's Hierarchy

 *From the continuum's independence, we ascend to the hierarchy of mathematical existence itself.
-Large cardinal axioms propose infinities so vast they approach the absolute—they are ψ = ψ(ψ) as consciousness contemplating its own maximum possible extensions, infinity seeking to understand its own upper bounds.*
+Large cardinal axioms propose infinities so vast they approach the absolute—they are ψ = ψ(ψ) as observer contemplating its own maximum possible extensions, infinity seeking to understand its own upper bounds.*

 ## 50.1 The Fiftieth Movement: The Hierarchy of Infinities